High School Math Teacher - Special Education

 The Foundation Schools is a special education day school which delivers innovative school programs and support services for children and adolescents with emotional disabilities, autism spectrum disorders and other learning challenges.
 For over 40 years, the combination of academic support and therapeutic services has given our students a chance to reach their full potential.
-The Foundation Schools has schools in Gaithersburg and Largo, Maryland that serve over 200 students in grades K-12.
-We are currently accepting resumes for a High School Math Special Education Teacher for our Largo campus.
+The Foundation Schools has schools in Gaithersburg, Largo and Landover, Maryland that serve over 200 students in grades K-12.
+We are currently accepting resumes for High School Math Teacher candidates for our Gaithersburg location.

 The mission of The Foundation Schools is to provide a highly specialized educational and therapeutic program for students preparing them to be productive and successful in their future academic and career paths.
 The Foundation Schools employs special education strategies and techniques to provide quality instruction that results in the students’ mastery of approved curriculum and that promotes social, emotional and cognitive learning.
 We effectively manage student behavior through implementation of behavior management systems, school rules and policies.